Robbbbbbbbb/OpenEFT/README.md

 If you're here, you probably need to file a Form 1 or Form 4 and would like to use your electronic fingerprints!
 Welcome to the future, old man.

 OpenEFT is an open-source project originally created by Noah Wood.
 Its purpose is to convert physical FD-258 fingerprint cards to EBTS-packaged, EFT-formatted files.
+It now has the ability to create, view, and edit EFTs all from your web browser!

 ### Why the heck is there another version of this?